 Time and again we’ve learned the clearer you are about your work and life goals, the more success you will have in achieving them.
 This is doubly true if you can work with your spouse or your life partner to jointly set these goals.

-Q: How clear are you and your partner about what’s important to you, both at work and at home?
+Q: How clear are you (and your partner) about what’s most important – at work and at home?

-Q: How confident are you and your partner that you can achieve your preferred plan?
+Q: How confident are you that you can achieve your preferred plan?

-Q: If you don’t feel confident, what do you think are your roadblocks?
+Q: If you don’t feel confident, what do you think are the roadblocks?

-By first getting clear about your own goals, and then your goals as a couple, you will have more insights and creativity to address the challenges that come your way as you create your own unique “third path” – an integrated approach to work and life.
+By first getting clear about your own goals, or your goals as a couple, you will have more insights and creativity to address the challenges that come your way as you create your own unique “third path” – an integrated approach to work and life.